Fishing - The Best Baits For Crappie Fishing

 Choosing the Right Soft Plastic

-When selecting soft plastic crappie baits, start with size.
+Start with size.
 Crappie usually prefer small profiles.
 Paddle tails, grubs, slender worms, and small minnow-shaped bodies all work well because they resemble common forage.
+Match the bait to the season and water conditions.

-Match the bait to the water and the season.
-In clearer water, natural colors and slimmer profiles often perform better.
-In stained water, slightly brighter or darker baits may stand out more clearly.
+In clear water, natural colors and slimmer profiles often perform better.
+In stained water, brighter or darker baits can stand out more clearly.
+There is no universal rule, but there is a reliable pattern: the more visibility you need, the more contrast you should consider.

 Retrieval Styles That Trigger Strikes